Trinity College, Kandy: Rugby

 Trinity adopted rugby in 1906.
 On 11 August 1906, the first inter-school rugby match in the country was played between Trinity and Kingswood College, ending in a 6–6 draw.

 On 2 August 2025, Trinity College won the 2025 Dialog Schools Rugby League, securing the domestic inter-school rugby title with one game remaining.
 This was Trinity's first title win since 1987.

+On 4 April 2026, Trinity College won the 2026 Milo President's Trophy inter-school knockout rugby tournament, defeating Royal College 58–26 in the final held at Sugathadasa Stadium, Colombo.
+This was Trinity's first knockout title win since 2011.
+On 27 June 2026, Trinity College secured the 2026 Dialog Schools Rugby League title, remaining undefeated throughout the season.
+In doing so, they retained the title won the previous year and completed the domestic double for the season.

 Bradby Shield Encounter

 The annual Bradby Shield Encounter is regarded as one of the premier sporting events in Sri Lanka.
 It is contested between Trinity College and Royal College on a home-and-away basis, with the winner determined by the aggregate score across both matches.

 Trinity College and Royal College were among the pioneer schools in British Ceylon to adopt rugby as a sport, in 1906 and 1916 respectively.
 The first rugby encounter between the two schools took place on 31 July 1920, with Trinity emerging victorious by 26–0.
 In 1945, the outgoing principal of Royal College, E. L. Bradby, presented a shield, with the support of the then principal of Trinity College, C. E. Simithraaratchy, to be awarded annually in a two-legged rugby encounter.
 The inaugural Bradby Shield matches were held on 13 and 20 July 1945 and the encounter was won by Trinity with an aggregate score of 6–3.

 In 1971, only the first leg of the 27th encounter was held due to the 1971 JVP insurrection.
 Royal College was awarded the Shield based on the result of the first leg, which they won 22–3.
 The series was suspended in 2020 and 2021 due to the COVID-19 pandemic, marking the first time in its history that it was completely halted.

-As of 7 September 2024, the Bradby Shield has been contested 78 times.
-Trinity leads the series with 40 wins, Royal has 36 and two encounters have ended in draws.